Dell PowerConnect

-Starting in 2013 Dell will re-brand their networking portfolio to Dell Networking which covers both the legacy PowerConnect products as well as the Force10 products.
+In 2013, Dell re-branded their networking portfolio to Dell Networking which covers both the legacy PowerConnect products as well as the Force10 products.

 Product line

 The Dell PowerConnect line is marketed for business computer networking.
 They connect computers and servers in small to medium-sized networks using Ethernet.
 The brand name was first announced in July 2001, as traditional personal computer sales were declining.

 By September 2002 Cisco Systems cancelled a reseller agreement with Dell.

 Previously under storage business general manager Darren Thomas, in September 2010 Dario Zamarian was named to head networking platforms within Dell.

 PowerConnect switches are available in pre-configured web-managed models as well as more expensive managed models.